Argentine Theater History (1783-1910)

 In 1884, Juan Moreira, a gauchesco drama, appeared in the form of a pantomime within the circus.
 This feuilleton by Eduardo Gutiérrez, which was published in a Buenos Aires newspaper, was the basis of the first play of gauchesco drama.
 The play was later completed by José Podestá, with texts drawn from the novel (1886).
 In April 10, 1886 the theatrical play was premiered.
 José Podestá interprets both melodrama and the subsequent stage version.

-This cycle was closed in 1896, with the premiere of Calandria by Martiniano Leguizamón.
+This cycle was closed in 1896, with the premiere of Calandri by Martiniano Leguizamón.

 As from the early 20th century the theatrical activity was intense.
 Of the thirteen theaters in Buenos Aires, ten were occupied by foreign companies.
 Different companies premiered a large number of plays giving rise to the Golden Age of the Argentine Theatre History.

-The presentation by the Podesta, June 16, 1902, La Piedra del Escándalo (The Stone of Scandal) by Martin Coronado (1850-1919) marks a turning point in the history of Argentine theater, criollo performers and authors, giving rise to the national Theatre.
+The presentation by the Podesta, June 16, 1902, La Piedra del Escándalo (The Stone of Scandal) by Martin Coronado (1850-1919) marks a turning point in Argentine theater history, criollo performers and authors, giving rise to the national Theatre.

 All graphic material in this report is edited digitally.
 The customized version by surdelsur.com shown on this page is performed based on the following documents: